-In the whole wide world, there are only seven sea turtle species, four of them frequent Costa Rica and nest here throughout the year.
-Out of these four, all of them are on the highly critical endangered species list.
-They are olive ridley, leatherback, green turtle and hawksbill turtle.
+Costa Rica is home to a huge variety of animals, but also one of the best places to see sea turtles.
+In the whole wide world, there are only seven sea turtle species, four of them frequent Costa Rica and nest here throughout the year (you can go on a turtle tour and watch them).
+Out of these four turtles, all of them are on the highly critical endangered species list.
+They are olive ridley, leatherback, green turtle, and hawksbill turtle.

 The Costa Rican government and many private organizations are working hard to recover the sea turtle populations, but there are still many reasons why they haven’t been able to do enough positive impact.

 Why populations of sea turtles are declining?